shannonhochkins/hakit/packages/addon/README.md

 ### Stable Release

-To publish a new stable version of the create-editor package:
+To publish a new stable version of the addon package:

 1. **Update version** in `package.json`:
    ```json